-In Germany, Christmas Markets (Weihnachtsmarkt,) are a traditional Holiday gathering, which attract Germans and tourists from all around to celebrate with music, drinks, food, shopping and holiday spirit.
+In Germany, Christmas Markets (Weihnachtsmarkt,) are a traditional Holiday gathering, which attracts Germans and tourists from all around to celebrate with music, drinks, food, shopping, and holiday spirit.

 You will find a Christmas Market in the center of just about every German town, big or small and just about every one of them will have the same characteristics.

 In bigger cities, they generally start on the last weekend of November and end on the 23rd or 24th of December.
 In smaller towns, Christmas markets usually take place over a weekend.

 In smaller cities, they are usually only held for a weekend or up to a week directly before Christmas.